ChetanMadaboni/TechSchool/README.md

 # TechSchool

-TechSchool is an Angular project. which includes operations rights of CRUD operations for admin and displaying different available courses for users.
+TechSchool is an Angular project. which includes CRUD operations for admin and displaying different available courses for users.